Siddhesh7007/220554837_Resit_Cloud_Computing/README.txt

 ========= Files in Main Project =========
-1. Code - 220518655_CSC8634_Cloud_computing.ipynb     --> The code with some explanation in the form of .ipynb to run it later.
+1. Code - Resit_Cloud_Computing.ipynb     --> The code with some explanation in the form of .ipynb to run it later.
-2. Code - PDF - 220518655_CSC8634_Cloud_computing.pdf --> The same code in .ipynb in .pdf format for ease of referring.
-3. Report - 220518655_CSC8634_Cloud_computing.pdf     --> The Details report of the Analysis
+2. Report - 220554837_Resit_Report_Cloud_Computing.pdf     --> The Details report of the Analysis
-4. Structured Abstract_Key Images - 220518655_CSC8634_structured_abstract --> The Structured Abstract with the Key images which give an outline to the main report.
+3. Structured Abstract_Key Images - Resit_Cloud_Abstract_Report --> The Structured Abstract with the Key images which give an outline to the main report.

 ========= Running the Code =========
 1. Download the three .csv files (raw data) using the below given sharepoint link.
 A proper Newcastle University account is required.